elvis-epx/IoT/mpy/README.md

 Wakeup, ping and pair request packets are 3 different types because they are different vectors for a DoS attack, and the strategy to throttle each type could be different.

-A TODO is we currently use ESPNow.irq() API to receive and process packets as fast as possible, and it normally works (making the abovementioned packet exchange very fast), but from time to time it misses a packet.
-We kept the old polling (every 25ms) along to work around this issue, which could hinder a realtime use case.
-This should be better investigated and tested.

 ### Pairing